 Because this operation takes a lot of memory and CPU, there is a maximum limit on how many tracks you can put in a single zip file (and the page will tell you if there are too many)

-If you have CPU to spare, you can bypass this limit by writing and running the phrase option_noZipLimit=true
+If you have CPU to spare, you can bypass this limit by writing and running the phrase option_noZipLimit=true in your browser's console (see developer tools on MDN)

 No because you're not uploading anything anywhere.
 This page does all the work locally, in your browser (preferably Firefox), without relying on a server after it's loaded.